 The race course is closed for New Year’s day and this year, 2020, the races are later than normal.
-But you can enjoy them from January 14th to 17th with the New Year Cup on the 7th.
-First races start at 9.40 in the morning, but they haven’t released the information for 2020 yet.
+But you can enjoy them from January 14th to 17th with the New Year Cup on the 15th.
+First races usually start at 9.40 in the morning, but they haven’t released the information for 2020 yet.

-For more information on the premises in English: http://japanracing.jp/en/go-racing/local-racecourses/n09.html
+For more information on the premises in English click here (official site).

 Omiya bike races facebook page: https://www.facebook.com/keirin.saitama/

 The Seibuen Velodrome new Year races are on from this Sunday, the 5th, until Tuesday the 7th.
 Unlike Omiya, the races in Seibuen aren’t as family friendly and there is little to entertain the kids.
 However, there are several other child friendly attractions near the velodrome.